 As of 2021, the total enrollment of Medicaid and Medicare is 75 million and 63 million respectively.

-The socialist ideology is widely visible in the US, even if we don’t think about it every day, and even if we tend to think of the nation as being a bastion of capitalism.
+Elements of socialist ideology is widely visible in the US, even if we don’t think about it every day, and even if we tend to think of the nation as being a bastion of capitalism.

 Socialists believe that capitalism is inherently exploitative, unsustainable, and anti-democratic, which can lead to an erosion of human rights.